munteanumarco/HighschoolProjects/Project Lamborghini/README.md

 # Lamborghini Website Project

-I tried to recreate the famous manufacturer's page with the new skills aquired :D. Used HTML, CSS and JS.
+I tried to recreate the famous manufacturer's page with the new skills aquired :D.
+Technologies used : HTML, CSS and JS.

-Here are some images :
+Here are some images of the website:

 <h1> Home page </h1>